Q. Do I have a Drake Student ID Number? Where can I find it?

 Q. Can I get my coursework graded faster?

 A. Yes.
 You can have the grading process expedited.
-For a fee of $85.00 we will have your grade in the Drake University system in five business days.
-To expedite your coursework click here to fill out the form and make your payment.
-PLEASE NOTE: Your coursework must be received in our office before you make the payment.
-Call our office with questions: 1-800-768-3224
+For a fee of $90.00 we will have your grade in the Drake University system in five business days.
+To expedite your coursework, select the "expedite" option when submitting your coursework electronically through LearningStream, our registration and coursework submission system.
+Call our office with questions: 1-800-768-3224.

 Q. Will I automatically get a transcript?

-Q. How do I get an additional transcript?
+Q. How can I print an unofficial transcript?

-In order for Drake University to generate a 1098T (tax document) we will need your complete Social Security Number.
-To provide this information please complete Part 1 of the Form W9-S tax form.
-You may mail the form to: Student Accounts Office, Drake University, 2507 University Avenue, Des Moines, IA 50311-4505.
-Questions may be address to Student Accounts at 515-271-2151 or at email@example.com.
+In order for Drake University to generate a 1098T (tax document) for you, we need your complete Social Security Number.
+To provide this information please complete Part 1 of the IRS form W9-S. For more information contact Student Accounts at (515) 271-4777 or email@example.com.